my lanai upgrade

 I bought ten 1×4 12-foot long pieces of PVC (plastic) lumber and painted them my ceiling color – Tame Teal.

-I had to paint them inside because the Florida humidity would not allow the paint to dry.
+I had to paint them inside because the Florida humidity would not let the paint dry.

 Painted-Lanai-Boards